Xarianne/NixOS4Gaming/README.md

 Please note that when use rebuild, the sytem will create two snapshots: one with the base mesa drivers and one with the mesa-git drivers.
 So you can always choose what to use.

-If you don't want to us the CachyOS Kernel the configuraiton.nix file still has NixOS's own kernel.
+If you don't want to us the CachyOS Kernel the modules/gaming/gaming-optimizations.nix file still has NixOS's own kernel.
 Uncomment the kernel you want to use:

 ```nix
   # Use latest standard NixOS kernel, choose either this or the CachyOS one (below)